-The next daughter was just married to another wonderful young man.
+The next daughter married another wonderful young man.
 (I don’t know how that happened…three fantastic son-in-laws so far!)

 You can view a beautiful video with music of some pictures from their wedding on September 19, 2015.
 I posted that in ‘A Day to Remember’.
 On Mother’s Day 2016, they announced a new arrival in their family around the very end of the year.
 Ashlynn Joy arrived on January 3, 2017.
 What a way to bring in the New Year!
 Here she is, just one day old.

 Grandchildren grow up quickly, just as children do.
 Capturing those special moments is key to keeping those memories alive.
-This picture was taken on Easter Sunday.
+This picture was taken on Easter Sunday of 2017.
 It says so very much about our grandchildren and what they mean to us.
 Each personality is shining through.

-Our youngest is twelve.
+Our youngest is thirteen.
 She is home schooled, and showing so many talents, just like her older siblings.
 We have been very blessed in that area.
 I’m sure she has days when she really wishes she wasn’t the only one left at home.
 Her father and I can be pretty boring at times…okay, most of the time.